Has a muscle cramp ever woken you up in the middle of the night? Or stopped you in your tracks in the middle of an activity?

 Causes of Muscle Cramps

-Unfortunately, cramps can occur anywhere, anytime to anyone.
+Muscle cramps can occur anywhere, anytime to anyone.
 “No one is immune,” explains Dr. Quist.
-“You could be young or old, very active or normally very sedentary, and you could develop a muscle cramp doing just about anything.”
+“You could be young or old, active or sedentary, and you could develop a muscle cramp doing just about anything.”
 However, Dr. Quist adds that infants, the elderly, the overweight, and athletes are at the greatest risk for muscle cramps.